wearefrank/ladybug/CONTRIBUTING.md

 Ladybug is treated as a stand-alone product that can be used by any Java application.
 An important target application however is the Frank!Framework, https://github.com/frankframework/frankframework; the Frank!Framework is shipped with Ladybug included (as Maven dependency).
 To test Ladybug as an independent project, we include it in the a small test application ladybug-test-webapp, https://github.com/wearefrank/ladybug-test-webapp.
 It provides links to generate Ladybug reports and provides access to the Ladybug user interface.
 The first choice on starting Ladybug is whether to combine it with the Frank!Framework or not.

 The next choice for starting Ladybug has to do with the front-end.
 The project you are looking at, the Ladybug backend, includes a front-end based on library Echo2.
 This library is end-of-life, so a new front-end, GitHub project ladybug-frontend, is being developed that is based on Angular.
 This is project https://github.com/wearefrank/ladybug-frontend.
 Ladybug is shipped with ladybug-frontend included (as Maven dependency).
 For testing purposes, it is often useful to start a separate instance of ladybug-frontend using NodeJS.
 This instance updates dynamically when the source code of ladybug-frontend is changed, allowing for fast development.
-This can be done both for Ladybug without Frank!Framework as for Ladybug as part of the Frank!Framework.
+This can be done both for Ladybug without Frank!Framework and for Ladybug as part of the Frank!Framework.
 In the latter case, the ladybug-frontend is shown *popped-out*, without the main menu of the Frank!Framework next to it.

 The next choice has to do with fine-tuning the Frank!Framework.
 The Frank!Framework uses Spring to configure Ladybug.
 Users of the Frank!Framework change this configuration, for example to add columns to the table in the debug tab.
 We use another test project, ladybug-ff-test-webapp (https://github.com/wearefrank/ladybug-ff-test-webapp), to test alternative Spring configurations.
 This is small Java project that has the Frank!Framework as a Maven dependency.